25 Fun Things to do in Maui Hawaii for Every Type of Traveler

 9. Eat at the Local Food Trucks

-Maui is filled with many great high-end restaurants to get a meal.
-Nevertheless, we preferred a different style of eating on the island!
 Everywhere you go you’ll find food trucks selling everything from tacos to BBQ and delicious poke bowls.
+There are locations around the island with multiple food trucks.

-There are locations around the island with multiple food trucks so everyone in your group can find something they like.
-You’ll also see them across from major beaches and at farmers markets!
+This will make it easy for everyone in your group to find something they like.
+You’ll also see them across from major beaches and at farmers markets.

 Maui Food Truck

-10. Stroll the Luxury Hotels
+10. Stroll By the Luxury Hotels

 The Wailea Beach Walk is a 1.7 mile long paved path that runs by the Fairmont, Four Seasons, and famous Wailea Beach Resort